 - Place a small piece of blotting paper (absorbent paper) over the smear and place the slide (smear side up) on a wire gauze on a ring stand.

-- Remove the heat and reheat the slide as needed to keep the slide steaming for about 3-5 minutes.
-As the paper begins to dry add a drop or two of malachite green to keep it moist, but don’t add so much at one time that the temperature is appreciably reduced.
+- As the paper begins to dry add a drop or two of malachite green to keep it moist, but don’t add so much at one time that the temperature is appreciably reduced.

 - After 5 minutes carefully remove the slide from the rack using a clothespin

 - Remove the blotting paper and allow the slide to cool to room temperature for 2 minutes.